 inform students about the procedures both verbally and in writing.

-make the information available to students via (orientation materials, homestay handbook and wall chart), and to parents via (the international student handbook/orientation materials and the school website).
+make the information available to students via orientation materials, homestay handbook and wall chart, and to parents via the international student handbook/orientation materials and the school website.

-remind students about the procedures throughout the year in international assemblies and during interviews.
+remind students about the procedures throughout the year in international pastoral time meetings and during interviews.

-display the complaints procedure information in (the international office, esol classrooms) and other areas frequented by international students.
+display the complaints procedure information in the international office, ESL classrooms and other areas frequented by international students.

-inform key staff in the school (eg guidance counsellor, deans, ESOL teachers, SLT) of the international student complaints procedures.
+inform key staff in the school eg guidance counsellor, deans, ESOL teachers, SLT of the international student complaints procedures.

 inform residential caregivers of the procedures in the written information provided to them, and verbally during the initial vetting interview, so they can support their student.